VsevolodUstinov/ai-first-workspace-template/README.md

 This template contains **real examples** from Elly Analytics showing:

-> **📝 Note about .gitignore:** This template includes `.gitignore.template` instead of `.gitignore` so you can see all example folders on GitHub.
-When setting up your workspace, this will automatically be copied to `.gitignore` to properly exclude department repositories.

 ### 📊 **Complete Department Structure**
 - **Strategy** - Competitive analysis, business planning, executive decision-making
 - **Product** - Roadmaps, specifications, user research, technical planning